- Q:

 If you're talking about PCI devices, I would recommend you read chapter 12 of Linux Device Drivers, which covers this part of driver initialization.
 USB is covered in chapter 13.

-function once for each device.This probe function starts the per-device initialization: initializing hardware, allocating resources, and registering the device with the kernel as a block or network device or whatever it is.This makes is easier for device drivers, because they never need to search for devices or worry about finding a device that was hot-plugged.
+Shorter answer, assuming PCI: The driver's init function callspci_register_driver()which gives the kernel a list of devices it is able to service, along with a pointer to theprobe()function.
+The kernel then calls the driver'sprobe()function once for each device.This probe function starts the per-device initialization: initializing hardware, allocating resources, and registering the device with the kernel as a block or network device or whatever it is.This makes is easier for device drivers, because they never need to search for devices or worry about finding a device that was hot-plugged.
 The kernel handles that part and notifies the right driver when it has a device for you to handle. - A2:Init(void) // runs once when the driver/module is invoked and sets things up for the kernel driver machine.Probe(*pdev) // is used by the kernel driver machine as needed to detect and install actual devices

 2012年10月25日 星期四